TheCatOfHs/sccop/README.md

 ## Data

-We have applied SCCOP to systematic search 82 compositions of B-C-N system, and newly discovered 28 stable low energy configurations, and you can download the data from [B-C-N_POSCAR](examples/BCN.zip).
+We have applied SCCOP to systematic search 82 compositions of B-C-N system, and you can download the newly discovered 28 stable low energy configurations from [B-C-N_POSCAR](examples/BCN.zip).

 ## Authors